katungi/React-cli-section/readme.md

 - Gatsby
 - Prisma
 - Typescript
-- Twillio SIGNAL
+- Twilio SIGNAL

 ## Getting Started with React INK

 Ink is a React.js framework that abstracts the tedious task of building CLI applications.
-It is built on top of Node.js.

 Ink does not require any additional learning compared to Node.
 If you are familiar with React, then you are good to go.

 Let's get started by building a simple Hello World application.

-To do this, we need React and Ink from npm.
-To make our work easier, Ink ships with a command to bootstrap a React cli application.
+To do this, we need to React and Ink from npm.
+To make our work easier, Ink ships with a command to bootstrap a React CLI application.

 In your terminal type